GLOBAL MARKETS-Stocks fall on earnings outlook, dollar eases

 * Dollar slips versus yen on equity sentiment

-* Crude oil falls as geopolitical tensions ease (Adds oil settlement prices)
+* Crude oil falls as geopolitical tensions ease (Updates U.S., European markets)

 By Herbert Lash